 The Report also outlines information regarding school improvement initiatives and developments of major interest and importance to the school community during the year.
-Accordingly, the Report demonstrates accountability to regulatory bodies, the school community, EREA and the Diocese of Newcastle-Maitland.
+Accordingly, the Report demonstrates accountability to regulatory bodies, the school community and EREA.

-This Report has been approved by Youth+ to ensure compliance with all NESA requirements for Registration.
+This Report has been approved by EREA to ensure compliance with all NESA requirements for Registration.
 This Report complements and is supplementary to school newsletters and other regular communications.

-Following its submission to NESA, the Report will be presented to the St Laurence FLC community, and be available on the school's website by 30 September 2020.
+Following its submission to NESA, the Report will be presented to the St Laurence FLC community, and be available on the school's website by 30 June 2022.